dabbingcoders/CCPatch/README.md

-# CCPatchManager
+# CCPatch
-A utility for saving patches of midi controller values
+A utility for creating, saving, and loading patches of midi controller values